-- Writing assignments must be typed in MLA format. - Use Times New Roman 12 pt. font. - Double-space. - Essay writing assignments are usually two-to-three pages in length (500-750 words) with the exception of the research paper, which is between four and five pages including a work cited page. - Pay close attention to spelling, grammar and punctuation. - Due dates for all reading and writing assignment will be assigned during class and will also be noted in the class calendar. - Submit your papers through the Blackboard Turnitin assignments. - Your assignments will be graded holistically based on the writing rubric in the syllabus. - Late papers are only accepted at the instructor's discretion and will not receive full credit.
+- Writing assignments must be typed in MLA format (see chapter 13). - Use Times font and font size of 12 pt. - Double-space. - Essay writing assignments are usually two to three pages in length with the exception of the research paper, which is 8 to 10 pages in length. - Pay attention to spelling, grammar, and punctuation. - Due dates for all reading and writing assignment will be assigned during class and will also be are noted in the class calendar. - Submit your rough drafts through the Turninit assignments on Blackboard.
+Your final drafts should turned in to the final draft Turninit assignments in Blackboard on the due date. - Graded papers will be returned within two weeks of receipt or before your next essay is due.
+Your essays will be graded holistically based on the essay-scoring rubric. - Late papers are only accepted at the instructor's discretion.
 Emergency situations will be handled on an individual basis.